 Is Tasmania a country?

 Tasmania is not a country, but one of the 8 states of Australia.
-That for the same rules apply when it comes to a couple of general things:
+Therefore, the same rules apply when it comes to a couple of general things:

 - The valuta, which is the Australian Dollar.
 Please check xe.com for current exchange rates.